ProactiveProgrammers/containment-checking-starter/writing/reflection.md

 TODO: Make sure that you provide five different command-lines to demonstrate how your program runs experiments and produces output

-#### One output from running the `containmentcheck` program
+#### First output from running the `containmentcheck` program

 TODO: Give the exact command-line that resulted in this output
 TODO: Provide a fenced code block with one output from running the program

-#### One output from running the `containmentcheck` program
+#### Second output from running the `containmentcheck` program

 TODO: Give the exact command-line that resulted in this output
 TODO: Provide a fenced code block with one output from running the program

-#### One output from running the `containmentcheck` program
+#### Third output from running the `containmentcheck` program

 TODO: Give the exact command-line that resulted in this output
 TODO: Provide a fenced code block with one output from running the program

-#### One output from running the `containmentcheck` program
+#### Fourth output from running the `containmentcheck` program

 TODO: Give the exact command-line that resulted in this output
 TODO: Provide a fenced code block with one output from running the program

-#### One output from running the `containmentcheck` program
+#### Fifth output from running the `containmentcheck` program

 TODO: Give the exact command-line that resulted in this output
 TODO: Provide a fenced code block with one output from running the program

 ## Experiment Design

-TODO: Explain the setup for your experiment that you ran to characterize the performance of the different configurations of containment checking algorithms.
-For instance, you should consider the following parameters as a part of your
+TODO: Explain the setup for your experiment that you plan to run to characterize the performance of the different configurations of containment checking algorithms.
+Remember, a containment check determines whether or not a specified value exists inside of some type of data container!
+For instance, you should consider the following parameters as a part of your experiment:
-experiment:

 - The data container: `set`, `list`, and `tuple`
 - The size of the data container: small values (e.g., 1 million numbers) to big